manuGil/online-core/docs/source/vector-analysis.rst

 Distance
 ^^^^^^^^

 Another geometric measurement is distance.
-Computing the distance between two points in a straight line is a basic operation that you can solve using applying basic math.
+Computing the distance between two points in a straight line is a basic operation that you can solve using basic math.

 Task 2
+   Open QGIS and use the **Add Geometry attributes** tool to find the exact coordinates of the poings in the *'DistancePoints'* layer. :guilabel:`Processing toolbox` > :guilabel:`Vector geometry` > :guilabel:`Add geometry attributes`. *The* :math:`x` *and* :math:`y` *coordinates will be added to the attribute table.*

+Task 3
-   Observe the picture below, :numref:`fig-comp-dist` Calculate the distance between the two points.
-Assume the units are meters.
+   Using the :math:`x,y` coordinates from the previous task, calculate  **manually** the distance between the two points in meters.
+See :numref:`fig-comp-dist`

 .. _fig-comp-dist:
 .. figure:: _static/img/task-compute-distance.png
    :alt: task compute distance
    :figclass: align-center

-   Measuring distances in vector data
+   Straight distance between points in the 'DistancePoints' layer

-Task 3
+Task 4
    Using the **Measure Line** tool |measure|, measure the distance between the points in the *'DistancePoints'* layer. :numref:`fig-measure-tool`

 .. _fig-measure-tool: